Childminder Karen Foster jailed for 12 years for shaking baby boy to death

 A childminder who shook a nine-month-old boy to death has been jailed for 12 years and seven months.

-Karen Foster, 63, left Harlow Collinge with unsurvivable brain injuries after he had been dropped off at her home with her by his mother Gemma Collinge, Preston Crown Court heard.
+Karen Foster, 62, left Harlow Collinge with unsurvivable brain injuries after he had been dropped off at her home with her by his mother, Gemma Collinge, Preston Crown Court heard.

-After paramedics were called and Harlow rushed away by ambulance Foster hugged his mother at the hospital and claimed the youngster had begun choking and she had slapped him on the back.
+After paramedics were called and Harlow was rushed away by ambulance, Foster hugged his mother at the hospital and claimed the youngster had begun choking and she had slapped him on the back.

 But she later tried to blame Ms Collinge for the injuries.